 A plain white wall of text on a screen is either quite boring or intimidating.
 Setting up a theme and including visual content that aligns with the subject of a well-structured, value-loaded write-up is a great way to attract more traffic to the webpage.

 Structuring a write-up in an inverted pyramid style where the information of primary value crops out early in the article with a catchy, concise and head-turning headline and sub-headline is a great way to keep the reader engaged throughout his/her reading session.

 Relevant inclusion of pictures, GIFs, and videos also provides an edge because it makes your article look attractive and reliable.
 It also gives an insight into the kind of effort and dedication you have put into your work.

 How to write killing content that converts to sales: Include a proper call-to-action.

-Mention of links that direct the readers to share the write-up on their social media handles is also a part of a call-to-action.
+The mention of links that direct the readers to share the write-up on their social media handles is also a part of a call-to-action.

 Content marketing is incomplete without mentioning a call-to-action.
 Care should be taken to not over congest the webpage with these links because overdoing it will distract the readers from taking the actions you want them to take.